top of page

 Sibling Policy:

-All children on site must be in their age-specific class.
 Children under the age of 18 months may accompany their parent in the classroom at no additional cost to enjoy the class with their sibling!

 Healthy Community Priority: